Antonio-Kim/hack_assembler/README.md

-# hack_assembler
+# Hack Assembler
-Hack Assembler using C language
+This is a Hack Assembler for Nand2Tetris course, implemented in C programming language.
+Please see wiki for more information about the program.